NVIDIA/cutlass/examples/81_blackwell_gemm_blockwise/README.md

 per kernel to determine best rasterization orders, swizzles, and cluster sizes.
 Passing `blockwiseGemm` or `GroupedGemm` through the operation flag will determine which set of operations will be profiled.

-For examle, this command using the cutlass profiler will dump the performance of all compiled kernels which support scale granularity m = 1, scale granularity n = 128, and scale granularity k = 128 for the problem size 8192x8192x8192:
+For example, this command using the cutlass profiler will dump the performance of all compiled kernels which support scale granularity m = 1, scale granularity n = 128, and scale granularity k = 128 for the problem size 8192x8192x8192:
 ```
 cutlass_profiler --operation=blockwiseGemm \